 BC’s tourism businesses are eager to welcome you back this summer and many communities rely on your support.
 During your travels, dine at the local restaurants, book an activity or a tour, and find a unique accommodation.
 BC’s tourism industry is made up of small and medium-sized businesses who will surely provide a memorable experience.

 Tip: Speak with local Visitor Centre staff to learn more about how to support local businesses.

 When exploring BC’s outdoors, always leave it in a better state than when you arrived.
 Respect local wildlife.
 Minimize the impact of campfires and check BC Wildfire Service for fire bans and fire safety tips.
-Pack out what you pack in, and dispose of waste properly.
+Pack out what you pack in and dispose of waste properly.
 These are just some of key principles of Leave No Trace, a set of seven guidelines for enjoying the outdoors responsibly while minimizing your impact on the landscape.

 Tip: Visit LeaveNoTrace.ca to learn more about responsible outdoor recreation.

 Remember, activities may take longer than usual, or places may be at capacity when you arrive.
 Practice patience.
 Have a back-up plan researched and ready.
-Be calm, patient, and kind, and remember, we’re all in this together.
+Be calm, patient, and kind, and remember, we’re still in this together.

 Feature image: Nuk Tessli Wilderness Experience | Kari Medig